 But cost and lead times, however crucial, are not the only considerations when dealing with the aerospace industry in general, and commercial aircraft cabins in particular.
 As well as having to meet stringent quality requirements to be considered flight-ready, they also have to meet exacting aesthetic standards — Airbus had integrated 3D-printed parts in their A350 XWB airliner in the past, but never in places where they would be visible to passengers.
 This was a chance to take 3D printing across the next frontier, and into the aircraft cabin.

-Direct production with Additive Manufacturing had a crucial benefit for Airbus: the lead time.
-For small-batch series and customized parts, additive technologies offer a drastically faster time-to-market than conventional manufacturing as prior tool-production is not required.
+Directly producing the spacer panels using 3D printing brought many crucial benefits for Airbus, the most obvious of which was lead time.
+For small-batch series and customized parts, aerospace 3D printing offers a drastically faster time-to-market than conventional manufacturing as prior tool production is not required.

-As Edouard explains it, “We think of this project as a great example of Certified Additive Manufacturing.
+Erik De Zeeuw, aerospace market manager at Materialise, summarizes by saying, “We think of this project as a great example of how we can serve the aerospace industry.
 It demonstrates how Materialise provides an end-to-end process that goes beyond the 3D print.
 It’s about the strict quality process and incorporating every detail of the requirements from design to finishing.”

 The foundation lies in a carefully honed quality management system, the results of which are evidenced by the number of certifications the Materialise manufacturing facility holds: ISO 9001 for manufacturing, TISAX for the automotive industry, ISO 14001 for environmental management, and the two critical ones for the aerospace industry: EN9100 and EASA 21.G, the latter of which recognizes Materialise as a Production Organization Approval (POA) from the European Union Aviation Safety Agency (EASA).